Rtmurase/content-ops-starter/content/pages/index.md

       type: Badge
     colors: bg-light-fg-dark
     type: GenericSection
-  - type: GenericSection
-    title:
-      type: TitleBlock
-      text: Welcome to TheCosmicPolitan
-      color: text-dark
-      styles:
-        self:
-          textAlign: left
-    subtitle: Navigating life through the stars
-    text: >
-      At TheCosmicPolitan, our mission is to provide personalized astrological insights that empower individuals to navigate their lives with confidence and clarity.
-We believe in the transformative power of understanding one's cosmic blueprint and aim to offer guidance that is both insightful and practical.
-    actions: []
-    colors: bg-light-fg-dark
-    styles:
-      self:
-        flexDirection: row
-        justifyContent: center
-      subtitle:
-        textAlign: left
 seo:
   metaTitle: Home - Demo site
   metaDescription: This demo site is built with Netlify Create.